iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 header_image: 2014-05-14-old-store.jpg

 ---
 Running a small business often means running on paper-thin margins, and in many cases, hiring a professional to build and design a website is simply impossible.
-But having a solid website is a necessity in today's market, so it's more important than ever to find a website platform you can figure out without .
+But having a solid website is a necessity in today's market, so it's more important than ever to find a website platform you can figure out without much headache.

 Before you jump into it though, do a bit of research.
-Here are X of the best no-skill-required platforms available for getting your small business online.
+Here are seven of the best no-skill-required platforms available for getting your small business online.

 ***